Some Early Observations of Pride

 So I gained some knowledge about its workings.
 But what about wanting to give it up?
 There have been many instances that helped me in this regard, but I’ll mention two examples specifically.

 One of the things I’ve been interested in is to make contact with extraterrestrial beings, and I’ve had some success in trying this which has always felt like a communication that is very special.
-At one point a friend and I researched, planned and prepared a rare one-off trip in order to go to see some crop circles and ancient sacred sites.
+At one point a friend and I researched, planned and prepared a rare one-off trip in order to go to see some crop circles.

 There, the beautiful landscape of the area, the wonderment in finding the circles, seeing them with our own eyes, it all had an otherworldly quality to it.
 Being there in the crop circle, with the perfect conditions I tried a practice to send some telepathic messages into space.
 However I couldn’t continue, ulterior motives of pride were sabotaging my genuine efforts, sneaking in, tainting, diverting my energy.